aciandri/University_Projects/social_demography-project/README.md

 ## Project structure
 The STATA code uploaded here contains all the steps conducted for the analysis:
+### 1. Select records
-1. Select records: I selected the observations that referred to women between the ages of 40 and 75 and, therefore, remained with 47 444 records.
+I selected the observations that referred to women between the ages of 40 and 75 and, therefore, remained with 47 444 records.
-2. Variables creation and selection: I created a variable to account for the number of children (as it changed among the waves) and considered it as the dependent variable.
+### 2. Variables creation and selection
+I created a variable to account for the number of children (as it changed among the waves) and considered it as the dependent variable.
 I selected the continuous variable about the educational level as the independent variable.
 Both of these features contained a limited number of missing values, which were therefore removed.

 I used the following as control variables: